acatone-git/TSP-CustomCollection/README.md

 - Rename the extracted folder (EasyCollection) & the "Rename_&_Run.bat" file to whatever you wish to name your collection (Cozy Games, Best Fighting Games, Digimon Collection etc.)
 - Run the newly renamed executable to set the name of your collection (ex.
 Cozy Games.bat >> Cozy Games)
 - Place your **uncompressed roms** & scraped images in the "Roms" folder (Check the *Supported Extensions* list)
-- Copy the new collection in the "Best" folder on the TrimUI Smart Pro

 ## Change the default Background & Icon

 - Go to https://pixlr.com/express/ & open the "bg.pxz / icon.pxz" in the "EasyCollection\Template" folder
 - Make your changes & save them as a "PNG" ("bg.png" & "icon.png" respectively)
 - Replace the default files with the ones you've just created

+## Copy Collection to the TSP

+- Copy your newly created collection (ex.
+Cozy Games) to the "Best" folder on the TrimUI Smart Pro
-- Done!
+- Enjoy!

 # Supported Extensions